Where to Eat

 - Prioritizing foods and beverages that are fresh and in season, organically certified, humanely raised and handled, fair-trade certified and/or approved by the Monterey Bay Aquarium whenever possible.

 - Creating delicious menus that optimize the nutrition of fruits, vegetables and grains for fully vegan, vegetarian or plant-forward options that include animal proteins.
 Shifting to a more plant-based way of eating helps reduce freshwater withdrawals and greenhouse gas emissions and is a win‑win for both our personal health and the environment.

-- Collecting prep waste in the Pit, coffee grounds at Starbucks and Campus Grounds and all food waste in North Dining for composting.
+- Collecting prep waste in The Pit, coffee grounds at Starbucks, Camino, and Campus Grounds, and all food waste in North Dining for composting.